miguelfiguera/miguelfiguera/src/CoverLetters/DeveloperText.md

 Both of them gave me the content, but I had to earn all the knowledge with reading, practice, developing small toy projects up to big ones, and _walking the path_ as some say.
 I did this with only my will to learn.

-I am currently enrolled at the ***Universidad Nacional Experimental de las Telecomunicaciones e Informática*** (UNETI) on Venezuela.
+I am currently enrolled at the **_Universidad Nacional Experimental de las Telecomunicaciones e Informática_** (UNETI) on Venezuela.
 My goal is to pursue a comprehensive education and ultimately become a skilled Software Engineer.

 #### My toolkit is composed of:

 1. Ruby & Ruby on Rails
 2. React
-4. git.
+3. git.
-5. Javascript.
+4. Javascript.
-6. Next.JS
+5. Next.JS
-7. NodeJs
+6. NodeJs
-8. Bootstrap/Tailwind (FlowBite too).
+7. Bootstrap/Tailwind (FlowBite too).
-9. GitHub
+8. GitHub
-10. Python (still learning).
+9. Python (still learning).
+10. PostgreSQL
+11. Firebase
+12. Mongo DB

 This journey gave me the tools to understand how is usually the workflow of a developer, the way to tackle new unknown obstacles, and the resilience to keep up, because somewhere, on some web, someone has the answer even if I do not.